mendix/m2ee-tools/doc/README.md

-## ** M2EE-tools only support Debian 10 (buster) and Mendix Runtime versions 7-9.
-Further version support will not be added anymore. **
+## ** Linux deployment is only supported on Debian 10 (buster) for the Mendix Runtime version 9, 10, and 11.
+We will not add support for any other versions of the Mendix Runtime. **

 # Installing a Mendix server based on GNU/Linux